biaslab/ForneyLab.jl/CONTRIB.md

 Apart from this, there are some project-specific conventions:

 - The name of a subtype of `Node` always ends in `Node`.
 Example: `EqualityNode`.
 - The type name of a composite node always ends in `CompositeNode`.
-Example: `GainEqualityCompositeNode`.
+Example: `GainEqualityNode`.
 - The name of a subtype of `ProbabilityDistribution` always ends in `Distribution`.
 Example: `GaussianDistribution`.

 Testing setup